eslint/eslint/docs/rules/object-shorthand.md

 }
 ```

-While set to "always" or "methods", constructor functions can be ignored with the optional parameter "ignoreConstructors" enabled.
+While set to `"always"` or `"methods"`, constructor functions can be ignored with the optional parameter `"ignoreConstructors"` enabled.
 Note: The first parameter must be specified when using this optional parameter.

 ```json
 {